hypervel/hypervel.org/docs/docs/authorization.md

 Policies are classes that organize authorization logic around a particular model or resource.
 For example, if your application is a blog, you may have an `App\Models\Post` model and a corresponding `App\Policies\PostPolicy` to authorize user actions such as creating or updating posts.

 You may generate a policy using the `make:policy` Artisan command.
 The generated policy will be placed in the `app/Policies` directory.
-If this directory does not exist in your application, Laravel Hyperf will create it for you:
+If this directory does not exist in your application, Hypervel will create it for you:

 ```shell
 php artisan make:policy PostPolicy